UtrechtUniversity/MATLAB-on-HPC/Part-1-Windows10Home.md

 ```

 !
 If you have used docker before, there may already exist a virtual machine named 'default'.
-You can remove the other machine, or choose a different name.
+You can remove the other machine before running the docker-machine command, or choose a different name.
 See [Introduction to Docker](./Docker_intro.md) for more information about this.

 ## Step 4: Pull Docker Image